joeweiss/birdnetlib/README.md

 ## About `birdnetlib`

 `birdnetlib` is maintained by Joe Weiss.
+Contributions are welcome.

 ### Project Goals